rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-05-26-almost-final-teams-list.md

 ---

 It's time to celebrate!
 After a great spurt in the campaign and with the incredible support of our students we're happy to announce: We are able to fund 10 teams again this year \o/.
-After you've met the [first seven teams](http://railsgirlssummerofcode.org/blog/2014-05-07-meet-the-first-seven-teams-rgsoc-2014) a while back, say hi to the remaining three teams of this year's Rails Girls Summer of Code.
+After you've met the [first seven teams](http://railsgirlssummerofcode.org/blog/2014-05-07-meet-the-first-seven-teams-rgsoc-2014) a while back, say hi to the remaining three sponsored teams of this year's Rails Girls Summer of Code.

 But wait!
 There's more.
 We also shout a big hello to this year's volunteer teams.
 We're stoked to see that much enthusiasm!